Fukkit/Fukkit/README.md

 # Fukkit (F-oo-kkit)
 100% Fukkit Based Software.
-No Lag.
+No Software.
 No Problems